ROCm/rocSHMEM/docs/introduction.rst

 the original OpenSHMEM specification semantics.

 Applications using HIP can easily interface with rocSHMEM.
-By using the HIP programming model, rocSHMEM provides ``__host__`` APIs for host code, and ``__device__`` APIs for GPU kernels.
+Using the HIP programming model, rocSHMEM provides ``__host__`` APIs for host code, and ``__device__`` APIs for GPU kernels.
 Device APIs without special suffixes or infixes , for example, ``_wg`` or ``_wave``,